 Getaways for your 16-year-old on her own

-1. The Cornish town of Newquay has become a magnet for 16-year-olds looking for an unaccompanied break and the resort now welcomes thousands every year, attracted by surf, sun and possibly something else beginning with “S”.
+1. Newquay in Cornwall has become a magnet for 16-year-olds looking for an unaccompanied break.
+The resort now welcomes thousands every year, attracted by surf, sun and possibly something else beginning with “S”.
 Newquay Surf Lodge is perhaps the best known of the places in town.

 In 2009 teenager Paddy Higgins died on a post-GCSE holiday after falling from a cliff while drunk.
 That same year, the town introduced a Newquay Safe Partnership to promote sensible behaviour in the town and crack down on underage drinking.
 As part of this, the town runs a programme called Exodus in the first two weeks of July.
 This offers alcohol-free, under-18 entertainment supervised by experienced youth workers, transport to and from alcohol-free night clubs and discounted entry to daytime activities.